Are you Target Market Intelligent?

 However, I recommend not asking friends and family to participate in your research.
 They will often answer with what they consider their best intentions for you.
 Which means they can answer how they think you want an answer or play devil’s advocate out of fear for you.
 Equally important is to remember if you aren’t attracting the audience you want or think you wanted it is important to review your callout.

-Before you do your target market interview choose at least 10 questions that you will use to find out about your client’s world.
+- Before you do your target market interview choose at least 10 questions that you will use to find out about your target customer’s world.
 It is important to clarify if your understanding and your clients understanding of a word is the same – or is relevant to the situation in the interview.
 Remember to ask do you have permission to record your interview.

 So I have all of this information, What next?